GTPB/ELB18F/NGS.md

 A Qualimap report includes, among other things:

-  * Number of aligned reads and other global statistics
+  * Number of aligned/mapped reads and other global statistics

   * Coverage across the genome and the histogram of coverages